 We enjoyed the Colorado box it allowed us to have a connection to the state.
 The Celebrate States is a wonderful way to explore the United States with your family.
 This will make a great complement to homeschool geography lessons.

 As you can tell we took the box and ran with it.
 It was nice to give my son a peek into the beautiful state of Colorado.
 This is a great addition to our study this upcoming year.
 I am going to reach out to the company and ask if we can get the Georgia box.
-Be sure to check out the other Melanated Gold Review Squads reviews of Celebrate States monthly box subscriptions.

-We love history in our home and focus on gentle truth history.
+We love history in our home and focus on the gentle truth of history.
 We have several history curriculums we pull from and I always check actual true history that is secular.
 The gracious creators of the Curiosity Chronicles sent us their latest release Early Modern History Volume 2 to review.